A genogram template is a tool that enables you to visually present data about someone’s family.

-What is involved in this step is to establish contact with possible sources of information.
+What is involved in this step is establishing contact with possible sources of information.
 It is essential to keep in mind that not everyone is willing to share their story.
 Therefore, it is necessary to understand from the outset that this could be a daunting task that will require patience.

 Gather documentary information

 Letters, photographs, videos, and any family document ultimately prove to be very relevant.
-It is sometimes possible to find important information on an identity document, purchase and sale contract, or a medical prescription.
+It is sometimes possible to find important information on an identity document, a purchase and sale contract, or a medical prescription.

-Things to Know While Making a Genogram
+Things to Know While Making Genogram

-On a visual level, this scheme is very similar to what we can expect from a family tree, although we already find some differences in this first element.
+On a visual level, the layout is very similar to what we can expect from a family tree, although we already find some differences in this first element.

 Relevant information about family members